pingcap/docs-cn/system-variables.md

 - Default value: `1073741824` (1 GiB)
 - Range: `[-1, 9223372036854775807]`
 - Unit: Bytes
-- This variable is used to set the threshold value of memory quota for a query.
-- If the memory quota of a query during execution exceeds the threshold value, TiDB performs the operation designated by `tidb_mem_oom_action`.

 <CustomContent platform="tidb">

 - For versions earlier than TiDB v6.1.0, this is a session scope variable and uses the value of `mem-quota-query` from `tidb.toml` as an initial value.
 Starting from v6.1.0, `tidb_mem_quota_query` is a `SESSION | GLOBAL` scope variable.
+- For versions earlier than TiDB v6.5.0, this variable is used to set the threshold value of memory quota for **a query**.
+If the memory quota of a query during execution exceeds the threshold value, TiDB performs the operation defined by [`tidb_mem_oom_action`](#tidb_mem_oom_action-new-in-v610).
+- For TiDB v6.5.0 and later versions, this variable is used to set the threshold value of memory quota for **a session**.
+If the memory quota of a session during execution exceeds the threshold value, TiDB performs the operation defined by [`tidb_mem_oom_action`](#tidb_mem_oom_action-new-in-v610).
+Note that starting from TiDB v6.5.0, the memory usage of a session contains the memory consumed by the transactions in the session.
+For the control behavior of transaction memory usage in TiDB v6.5.0 and later versions, see [`txn-total-size-limit`](/tidb-configuration-file.md#txn-total-size-limit).
+- When you set the variable value to `0` or `-1`, the memory threshold is positive infinity.
+When you set a value smaller than 128, the value will be defaulted to `128`.

 </CustomContent>

 <CustomContent platform="tidb-cloud">

 - For versions earlier than TiDB v6.1.0, this is a session scope variable.
 Starting from v6.1.0, `tidb_mem_quota_query` is a `SESSION | GLOBAL` scope variable.
+- For versions earlier than TiDB v6.5.0, this variable is used to set the threshold value of memory quota for **a query**.
+If the memory quota of a query during execution exceeds the threshold value, TiDB performs the operation defined by [`tidb_mem_oom_action`](#tidb_mem_oom_action-new-in-v610).
+- For TiDB v6.5.0 and later versions, this variable is used to set the threshold value of memory quota for **a session**.
+If the memory quota of a session during execution exceeds the threshold value, TiDB performs the operation defined by [`tidb_mem_oom_action`](#tidb_mem_oom_action-new-in-v610).
+Note that starting from TiDB v6.5.0, the memory usage of a session contains the memory consumed by the transactions in the session.
+- When you set the variable value to `0` or `-1`, the memory threshold is positive infinity.
+When you set a value smaller than 128, the value will be defaulted to `128`.

 </CustomContent>